 Segregating high-risk applications from a network

-In this scenario an organisation had identified that most of their network contained sensitive information and segmenting the network or segregating all of that information was not cost-effective.
+In this scenario an organisation had identified that most of their network contained sensitive data and segmenting the network or segregating all of that data was not cost-effective.
 Instead, the organisation chose to segregate high-risk applications (i.e. web browsers, email clients and content management systems) from the rest of the network.
 In doing so, they implemented the following security measures to maintain business requirements while reducing the risk of a successful network intrusion:

 - Users requiring internet access launched a remote desktop application on their corporate workstation to access a virtual desktop and authenticated with a user account used only for that purpose.
 This virtual desktop was served from a dedicated server hosted in a different network segment within a different authentication domain.
-This dedicated remote desktop allowed users to conduct high-risk activities such as web browsing and reading emails while limiting the utility of a single compromised application to an adversary.
+This dedicated remote desktop allowed users to conduct high-risk activities such as web browsing and reading emails while limiting the utility of a single compromised application to malicious actors.

 - Users requiring access to high-risk applications launched a local virtualisation application to run a hardened virtual host which connected to a less-trusted remote environment which was protected by a layered security gateway that broke apart and abstracted all necessary communications protocols between high-risk applications and the organisation’s corporate network.